pawanpdn-671/tmentor/README.md

 Follow these steps to start working on this project:

+1. Download this project as a ZIP file and unzip it to a location on your local computer.

-1. Open your terminal and navigate to the project directory.
+2. Open your terminal and navigate to the directory where you unzipped the project.
 Before making any changes, commit the current state of the project:

 ```bash
 git init